 Sometimes labelled a ‘broken’ feat because of its sheer effectiveness, Lucky grants you an advantage on three attack rolls, saving throws, or ability checks after every long rest.

 Don’t like the critical hit that DnD Displacer Beast has just thrown at you?
 Reroll the save, and laugh as it fails to hit.
 Think your charm has more potential?
 Roll again on that Cha check, and bask in your persuasion.

 While you must decide to reroll the die before its outcome is determined, the opportunity to change any attack rolls made against you is extremely powerful, and can prevent your party meeting an unfortunate demise.

-A highly specialised feat that, unsurprisingly, is only usable by Elves and Half-Elves, Elven Accuracy is a solid choice for anyone levelling up their character along a particular build specification.
+A highly specialized feat that, unsurprisingly, is only usable by Elves and Half-Elves, Elven Accuracy 5e is a solid choice for anyone leveling up their character along a particular build specification.
 Increasing your Dex, Int, Wis, or Cha by +1, and letting you reroll a die whenever you attack with advantage using these ability scores, the feat isn’t flashy, but has massive utility.

 If you add the +1 to Dex, and build yourself a sneaky DnD Elf who attacks when unseen, landing a hit will be near-certain every time.
 Regardless, Elven Accuracy is an obvious substitute for a standard ability score improvement, for every Elven character that has the chance to pick it.